Fort Pulaski National Monument: Construction

 Walls were 11 feet thick and were thought to be impenetrable except by only the largest land artillery.
-The smooth bore cannon of the time had a range of only around half a mile, and the nearest land (Tybee Island) was much further away than that.
+The smoothbore cannon of the time had a range of only around half a mile, and the nearest land (Tybee Island) was much further away than that.
 It was assumed that the fort would be invincible to enemy attack.
 In reference to the fort's strength, United States Chief of Engineers, General Totten, remarked that "you might as well bombard the Rocky Mountains."

 Civil War

 Though completed in 1847, Fort Pulaski was under the control of only two caretakers until 1860, when South Carolina seceded from the United States and set in motion the Civil War.
 Georgia Governor Joseph E. Brown ordered Fort Pulaski to be taken by his state.
 A steamship carrying 110 men from Savannah traveled downriver, and the fort was seized by the state.
 After the secession of Georgia in February 1861, the state joined the Confederate States of America, and Confederate troops moved into the fort.

 By December 1861, Tybee Island was thought to be too isolated and unprepared for conflict and so was abandoned by Confederate forces.
 This allowed Union troops to gain a foothold across the Savannah River from Fort Pulaski.
 Union forces, under Quincy A. Gillmore, began constructing batteries along the beaches of Tybee Island.